scorpido74/azure-docs.nl-nl/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Een functie maken met Azure for Students Starter | Microsoft Docs
+title: Een functie maken met behulp van Azure for students starter | Microsoft Docs
-description: Informatie over het maken van een Azure-functie van een Azure for Students Starter-abonnement Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Meer informatie over het maken van een Azure-functie vanuit een Azure for students starter-abonnement Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
 services: functions
 documentationcenter: na